Saviourcoder/DynamicEngine3D/README.md

 # DynamicEngine3D

 **DynamicEngine3D** is a soft-body physics engine built using the XPBD (Extended Position-Based Dynamics) framework.
 It allows for the simulation of deformable objects in 3D space, offering realistic interactions and stable behavior for soft bodies in real-time applications.

-## Features:
-- Realistic soft-body physics for objects like rubber, cloth, and liquids.
-- Built on the XPBD framework for stable and efficient simulations.
-- 3D real-time simulation with support for deformations, forces, and collisions.
-- Modular and flexible design for easy integration into various projects.

-## Why Choose DynamicEngine3D?
-DynamicEngine3D offers high performance and stability, even with complex soft-body interactions.
-It’s ideal for applications in gaming, simulations, and virtual environments, providing accurate deformations and real-time behavior.

-## Installation:
-Clone the repository and integrate it into your project.
-Installation Manual is WIP (Releasing Soon!).

-## Usage:
-- Usage Manual is WIP (Releasing Soon!).

-## Contributing:
-Contributions are welcome!
-Feel free to fork the repo, create a branch, and submit pull requests.
+It is built specifically for Krumpl3D

 ## License:
 This project is licensed under the MIT License.